 THREE TREASURES SANGHA of the Pacific Northwest (TTS) is a lay Zen group located in Seattle, Washington.
 TTS is affiliated with the Diamond Sangha, an independent lineage founded by Robert Aitken Rōshi, dharma heir in the Sanbō Kyōdan (Harada-Yasutani-Yamada) lineage.

-All aspects of Zen practice are designed to foster immediate engagement with the boundless totality available to us all — it is both personal and engaged with community and the world in which we live.
+All aspects of Zen practice encourage us to experience the boundless totality available to us all — it is both personal and engaged with community and the world in which we live.
 We warmly invite you to join us.

 Getting Started with Three Treasures Sangha